| Murray's Hypocycloidal Straight-line Steam Engine | |

 a 30-tooth gear.
 The action is fascinating to watch.

-The crankshaft carries a single eccentric to operate the valve gear, and a counterbalance weight (behind). |
+The crankshaft carries a single eccentric to operate the valve gear, and

 |